 Taking these steps can ensure horses remain healthy and resilient, even as the landscape of parasite management continues to evolve.

-Frequency depends on the individual horse and its environment.
-A targeted deworming approach based on FEC test results is generally recommended.
+It depends on the horse and the environment.
+Many vets recommend targeted deworming based on FEC results rather than a fixed schedule.

-Currently, once resistance is established, it cannot be reversed.
-However, resistance can be managed by reducing drug use and focusing on strategic parasite control.
+No. Once resistance is established, it can’t be reversed—but it can be managed by reducing unnecessary deworming and improving parasite control strategies.